 The companies having the activities qualifying for the Economic Substance Regulations shall notify the Regulatory Authority annually even if the company is not carrying on the said activity.

 Each company shall prepare and submit a report within 12 months from the end of each Financial Year.
 The report shall contain the following information:

 Every single company in the UAE shall assess and determine whether their activity is a relevant activity for the Economic Substance Regulation and should assess whether the Economic Substance Regulations impact their current and envisaged UAE operations.
 An amount of administrative penalty of not less than dirhams ten thousand (AED 10,000) and not exceeding dirhams three hundred thousand (AED 300,000) shall be imposed for failure to meet the Economic Substance Test.

 Note: Core income-generating activities provided in BEPS Action 5 final report are given below for reference.

 |Distribution and service centers||

 |Pure holding company||

 Do you have an entity with the above activities in the UAE?
-If yes, you may need an assistance in determining whether this rule is relevant for you.
+If yes, you may need assistance in determining whether this rule is relevant for you.
 How can we help you?
-We will analyze the implication of new Economic Substance Regulation and its implication on your business and guide you to comply with all the requirements from day one.
+We will analyze the implication of new Economic Substance Regulations and their implication on your business and guide you to comply with all the requirements from day one.